Fibonacci Bollinger Bands: Entry, Exit Rules and Setup

 Trend Identification

-Where price sits relative to the Fibonacci levels tells you pretty quickly how strong the trend really is.
-If the price keeps hanging out above the 0.618 upper band, you're looking at a strong bullish trend.
-When it's hugging the 0.618 lower band, the trend is bearish.
-A lot of traders watch for price crossing the middle line (the SMA) as an early clue that the trend might be about to flip.
+Where price sits relative to the Fibonacci levels reveals trend strength.
+If price stays above the 0.618 upper band, that's a strong bullish trend.
+Hanging near the 0.618 lower band means bearish.
+Many traders watch for a cross of the middle line as an early sign the trend might flip.

 Mean-Reversion Signals

-- If price touches or breaks the outer upper band (4.236 or 1.0 level), it's likely overbought — a good spot to think about shorting or taking profits.
+- If price touches the outer upper band (4.236 or 1.0 level), it's likely overbought — consider shorting or taking profit.

-- If price touches the outer lower band, it's probably oversold — a decent place to look for a long entry.
+- If price touches the outer lower band, it's probably oversold — look for a long entry.

-- When price moves back toward the middle SMA, that's often used as a take-profit target.
+- When price moves back toward the middle SMA, that's a common take-profit target.

 Breakout Trading

-When the Fibonacci bands narrow (a squeeze), it means volatility is shrinking.
-A breakout above the upper bands or below the lower bands — especially if volume backs it up — often signals a powerful move is starting.
-This works really well on Bitcoin and major crypto pairs because volatility is high, and those band breakouts frequently lead to big trends.
+When the bands narrow (a squeeze), volatility is shrinking.
+A breakout above the upper bands or below the lower bands — especially with volume confirmation — often signals a strong move.
+This works well on Bitcoin and major crypto pairs where volatility is high.

 Fibonacci Bollinger Bands + RSI (Combined Strategy)

-- Long Entry: Price breaks above the upper Fibonacci band AND RSI is below 70 (not yet overbought) → momentum is strong but not exhausted yet.
+- Long Entry: Price breaks above the upper Fibonacci band AND RSI is below 70 (not yet overbought).

-- Short Entry: Price breaks below the lower Fibonacci band AND RSI is above 30 (not yet oversold) → confirms the bearish breakout.
+- Short Entry: Price breaks below the lower Fibonacci band AND RSI is above 30 (not yet oversold).

-- Exit: Price crosses back through the VWMA midline, OR RSI flips into overbought/oversold territory and starts reversing.
+- Exit: Price crosses back through the VWMA midline, OR RSI hits overbought/oversold and starts reversing.

 Bollinger Bands and Fibonacci Retracements (Combined)

 Another approach is overlaying standard Bollinger Bands with traditional Fibonacci retracement levels.
-The idea: when the Bollinger Band upper or lower boundaries line up with key Fibonacci levels (especially 61.8% and 78.6%), those zones become high-confluence support and resistance.
-You get entry signals when:
+When the upper or lower Bollinger Band lines up with key Fibonacci levels (especially 61.8% and 78.6%), those zones become high-confluence support and resistance.
+Entry signals show up when:

-- Price is near or above a Fibonacci extension level (bullish breakout scenario).
+- Price is near or above a Fibonacci extension level (bullish breakout).

-- Price bounces off a Fibonacci level that also aligns with the lower Bollinger Band (a high-probability long setup).
+- Price bounces off a Fibonacci level that aligns with the lower Bollinger Band (high-probability long).

 How to Set Up Fibonacci Bollinger Bands on TradingView